Cable calculator

 Ström (A) från Effekt (W)

-In some cases—especially with high-power equipment such as bow thrusters—the power rating is given in horsepower (hk) instead of watts.
-To calculate how much current (amperes, A) such an electrical load draws from your system, you must first convert horsepower to watts.
+In some cases, especially with more powerful equipment such as bow thrusters, the power is specified in horsepower (hp) instead of watts.
+To calculate how much current (amperes) such a load draws from your electrical system, you must first convert horsepower to watts.

 You do it like this: